-It is a must visit for every citizen and tourist.
-Jerusalem has many attractions, and on this page, I will share with you some of them.
+It is a must-visit for every citizen and tourist.
+Jerusalem has many attractions, and I will share the most popular ones with you on this page.

-- If you explored The Old City for several days and afraid there is nothing more to see, do not worry.
+- If you explored the Old City for several days and are afraid there is nothing more to see, do not worry.
 Around The Old City, you can find many places to visit.
-On Mount Zion, there is The Last Supper Room, King’s David Tomb, and Dormition Abbey.
+On Mount Zion, there is The Cenacle – Room of the Last Supper, King’s David Tomb, and Dormition Abbey.
 And on Mount Of Olives, you can find many churches.

-- Join us for Night Spectacular at Tower of David.
+- Join us for a tour of the Tower Of David.

 - At the Ramparts Walk in Jerusalem, we will cover both routes: Southern and Northern.
 Ramparts Walk offers a different view of the old city.
-While walking old city’s massive walls, you can see both inside/outside from a high viewpoint, which makes it an exciting experience.
-Moreover, this is something that most likely your kids will enjoy as well.
-But, there are downsides as well.
+While walking on top of the old city’s massive walls, you can see both inside/outside from a high viewpoint, which makes it an exciting experience.
+Moreover, this is something your kids will most likely enjoy.
+But there are downsides as well.

 - Join us for a Weekend in Jerusalem.
-During the weekend, among other attractions, we will be visiting Hebrew Music Museum, YMCA, join Machane Yehuda Market Tour and go for Kabbalat Shabbat at Western Wall.
+During the weekend, among other attractions, we will visit Hebrew Music Museum and YMCA, join the Machane Yehuda Market Tour, and go for Kabbalat Shabbat at Western Wall.

-- Biblical Zoo is one of fewer attractions that are open on Saturday in Jerusalem.
-It is probably my favorite zoo in Israel, for several reasons.
+- Biblical Zoo is probably my favorite zoo in Israel for several reasons.
 More about that can be found in the linked post.